taavikybar/console-draw/README.md

-### Simple console version of a drawing program in Java
+### Simple console version of a drawing program written in Java

-To start the self-contained executable jar, double-click the `draw.console.application.jar` file.
-You need to have Java JDK installed.
+To start the self-contained executable jar, double-click the `dist/console-draw-fat.jar` file.
+You need to have Java JDK 8 installed.

 Enter command `help` to see all the possible drawing commands.